ryan-tct/tct-wireless/README.md

 # About
 This is a program for managing networking, in particluar wireless networking, equipment.
-It is build on top of an existing [Zabbix](https://www.zabbix.com/) installation.
+It is built on top of an existing [Zabbix](https://www.zabbix.com/) installation.
 It adds tables to the zabbix databse and a web interface for interacting with those tables.

 Currently implemented:
 + Towers.